MicrosoftDocs/azure-devops-docs/docs/pipelines/packages/jenkins.md

 ## Set up a feed in VSTS and add it to your project
-* [Create a feed](/vsts/package/feeds/create-feed) in your VSTS account called *MyGreatFeed*.
+* [Create a feed](/vsts/package/feeds/create-feed) in your VSTS organization called *MyGreatFeed*.
 Since you're the owner of the feed, you will automatically be able to push packages to it.
 * Add the URL for the feed you just generated to the nuget.config in the root of your repo.
   * Find the `<packageSources>` section of nuget.config.
   * Just before `</packageSources>`, add a line using this template: `<add key="MyGreatFeed" value="{feed_url}" />`.
 Change `{feed_url}` to the URL of your feed.